retiangson/MSE800_Car_Rental/docs/SystemDocumentation.md

 * Application of **best practices** in maintainability, scalability, and testability.

 Together, the UML diagrams and architectural choices ensure the system is **robust, extensible, and professionally engineered**.

----

-Do you want me to now **package this as a polished PDF (System Documentation.pdf)**, just like I did for the User Documentation, so you can submit both together?